Cookie authentication in ASP.NET Core 2 without ASP.NET Identity

 • Gérald Barré

-You can rely on this code and use it as is.
-Or, if you just want to use cookie authentication, you can delete all these files, and create the sign-up and login pages by yourself.
-As you'll see in this post, the cookie authentication is very easy to use 😃
+You can use the template as-is, or if you only need cookie authentication, you can strip it down and build the sign-up and login pages yourself.
+As this post shows, cookie authentication is straightforward to set up.

 #Register the authentication middleware